Yiling-Huo/yiling-huo.github.io/_posts/2021-01-07-7-jan-2021-boylan-pylkkanen-2016.md

 layout: post
 title: 7 Jan 2021, Boylan &amp; Pylkkänen (2016)
 date: 2021-01-07 16:33
-author: balalahelo
+author: Yiling Huo
-comments: true
-categories: [未分类]
+categories: Reading notes
 ---
 <!-- wp:paragraph -->
 <p>This is an unpublished work I bumped into while surfing the internet.
 A simultaneous MEG and EEG study on localization of the N400 and the P600.</p>